utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-from-insomnia.md

     url: "https://blog.postman.com/differences-between-postman-collections-and-collection-format/"
 ---

 Insomnia is an open-source desktop application for creating APIs.
-You can export Insomnia requests and collections as a HAR file, then import the HAR file into Postman.
+You can export Insomnia requests and collections as an HTTP Archive (HAR) file, then import the HAR file into Postman.
 You can also use Insomnia's [Postman Export plugin](https://insomnia.rest/plugins/insomnia-plugin-postman-export) to convert Insomnia assets into a Postman-compatible format.

 ## Contents